ng-ha/shopee/README.md

 ### Features :computer:

-A responsive website clone with plain HTML/CSS, works nicely on all device 📱 :desktop_computer:
+A responsive website clone with plain HTML/CSS, works nicely on all devices 📱 :desktop_computer:

 ### Technologies ✨